 Summer 2019 Office Hours:

-Professor Berg’s primary research and teaching interests include criminology, social psychology, and the social determinants of physical health.
+Professor Berg’s primary research and teaching interests include criminology, social psychology, and the social determinants of health across the life-course.
 His recent published research examines the dynamics of interpersonal disputes and escalation, the developmental pathways of aggressive behavior, and the life-course determinants of adverse health outcomes.
 Throughout this research and other work, he has considered the situational, neighborhood ecological and life-course contexts of social behavior and well-being.
 His work often relies on multilevel and longitudinal quantitative survey data.
 The National Institute of Justice funded a recent collaborative project of his to collect representative data on interpersonal conflicts and health.
+His current collaborative research on the geographic scope of opioid mortality trends is funded by the United States Department of Agriculture.
 Professor Berg serves as the Director of the Crime and Justice Policy Research Program at the University of Iowa Public Policy Center.